SWEDEN: KappAhl Q1 profit halves on warm autumn

 President and CEO Johan Åberg said: The warm autumn brought sales challenges for KappAhl and the rest of the industry.

 "Now we have the results of the first quarter, September-November, we can see that KappAhl, despite this, is delivering figures on a level with the previous year."

 The winding up of the company's operations in the Czech Republic, which was first announced last October, has gone according to plan, Åberg added.

 More than 220 companies have now signed the Accord on Fire and Building Safety in Bangladesh following the collapse of the Rana Plaza factory building in Dhaka, which killed more than 1,100 people in ...

-Introduction Menswear in Norway industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
-The profile......
+Apparel Retail in Finland industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2009-13, and forecast to 2018).
+The profile also ...

-Introduction Menswear in Sweden industry profile provides top-line qualitative and quantitative summary information including: market size (value 2009-13, and forecast to 2018).
-The profile......
+Apparel Retail in Norway industry profile provides top-line qualitative and quantitative summary information including: market size (value and volume 2009-13, and forecast to 2018).
+The profile also c...

 - Southeast Asia strategic sourcing review – a focus on Cambodia, Vietnam and Myanmar